Ministers won't be sacked for minor rule breaking, under new guidelines

 Under the new rules, possible sanctions for breaching the code could include a "public apology, remedial action, or removal of ministerial salary for a period".

-In a statement the government says it would be "disproportionate" for a minister to lose their job for "any breach" of the ministerial code.
+In a statement, the government says it would be "disproportionate" for a minister to lose their job for "any breach" of the ministerial code.

+The prime minister is responsible for enforcing the code, based on advice from his standards adviser Lord Geidt, who investigates potential breaches.

 In the updated code, Mr Johnson has written a new foreword which mostly focuses on his government's priorities rather than ministerial standards.

-Deputy Labour leader Angela Rayner said: "Boris Johnson has today rewritten his own foreword to the ministerial code, removing all references to integrity, objectivity, accountability, transparency, honesty and leadership in the public interest.
+Deputy Labour leader Angela Rayner said the PM had removed "all references to integrity, objectivity, accountability, transparency, honesty and leadership in the public interest".

-"This prime minister is downgrading and debasing the principles of public life before our very eyes."

-Labour MP Chris Byrant, chairman of the standards committee, said the new ministerial code was "a disgrace".
+She told BBC Radio 4's PM: "He's acting like a tin pot despot - I have never ever witnessed in my entire life a prime minister of any political persuasion behaving in such an outrageous way and it just completely undermines our democracy."

+Asked to comment on the changes, Tory MP Sir Bob Neill, who has submitted a letter of no confidence in the PM over Partygate, told BBC News: "I certainly don't think that is a wise move and certainly not a good time to be doing this."

 Lib Dem chief whip Wendy Chamberlain said the changes to Lord Geidt's powers amounted to an "appalling attempt by Boris Johnson to rig the rules to get himself off the hook".

-In other changes, the prime minister's ethics adviser, who is responsible for investigating alleged breaches of the code, has been given new powers.

-The adviser, Lord Geidt, will now be able to launch his own investigations into alleged breaches of the code following "consultation" with the prime minister.
+In other changes, Lord Geidt will now be able to launch his own investigations into alleged breaches of the code following "consultation" with the prime minister.

-But updated guidance on the role says Lord Geidt still has to "consult the prime minister who will normally give his consent" for an investigation.
+But updated guidance on the role says he still has to "consult the prime minister who will normally give his consent" for an investigation.

-Previously Lord Geidt had to wait until asked by the prime minister to start an investigation.
+Previously, Lord Geidt had to wait until asked by the prime minister to start an investigation.

 "However, where there are public interest reasons for doing so, the prime minister may raise concerns about a proposed investigation such that the independent adviser does not proceed," the new guidance says.